-Here are 10 Facts about Durban:
+Here are 10 Facts you might not have known about Durban:

-- British Colonization of the region started in 1824.
+2. British Colonization of the region started in 1824.
 The settlement was called Port Natal.
 In 1835 the city was renamed to Durban (named after then Cape Colony governor Sir Benjamin d’Urban).

-- Today Durban has a population of +/- 3.4 million people (according to 2007 sensus reports) and is the 3rd largest city in South Africa.
+3. Today Durban has a population of +/- 3.7 million people (according to 2018 sensus reports) and is the 3rd largest city in South Africa.

-- Durban has the busiest container port in Africa.
+4. The city has the busiest container port in Africa.

-- Durban harbor is the 9th largest harbor in the world.
+5. Durban harbor is the 9th largest harbor in the world.

-- Persons of Indian / Pakistani decent make up 40% of Durban’s population.
+7. Persons of Indian / Pakistani decent make up 40% of Durban’s population.

-- The Gateway shopping center is the largest shopping mall in Africa and the Southern Hemisphere and is situated in the Northern Durban suburb Umhlanga.
 The Gateway shopping center was modeled on the Mall of America, has more than 350 stores and more than 70 restaurants, 18 movie theatres, 6 Nouveau Cinemas, an IMAX theatre, a theme park, a 4000 square meter skate park (designed by Tony Hawk), the world’s highest indoor climbing rock and the highest fountain in Africa.

 9. Ushaka Marine World is the world’s 5th largest aquarium.